-Irish soldiers serving in the Congo perform an improvised piece of music for the cameras.
+Irish soldiers serving in the Congo perform an improvised piece of music.

 A deployment of Irish troops was sent to the Congo in 1960 and over the course of the next four years, over 6,000 Irish soldiers served there.